keasark/bus-system-database-design/README.md

 ### Overview
 - This project is a great experience for me to have a general look from top to down at the database design process.
-- During the implementation, I have figured out a new approach of the datase design process for this case.
+- During the implementation, I have figured out another approach of the datase design process for this case.
-- That new approach is not only introducing another viewpoint but also a mindset shifting from production-oriented mindset to market-oriented mindset that I will explain in more details below.
+- The new approach shows a shift from production-oriented mindset to market-oriented mindset that I will explain in more details below.

 ### Problem Statement:
 The task is to design and implement a Bus route schedule system.
 It needs to keep record of the following: